 (Note: This section is completely unofficial and is no way endorsed by the Graduate Program or University of California.)

-During your first year, you will be paid through some sort of fellowship or training grant.
-This usually means that taxes won’t be taken out of your monthly paycheck.
-Unfortunately, this also places the burden of saving for the taxes that should have been deducted from your monthly paycheck.
+If you’re paid through some sort of fellowship or training grant (generally the case during your first year!), this usually means that taxes won’t be taken out (“withheld”) from your monthly paycheck.
+Unfortunately, the burden of saving for the taxes that should’ve been withheld is placed on you, and you potentially must pay quarterly estimated taxes (see next section).
 Depending on any other income sources or financial accounts you may have, your individual tax burden may be slightly different.
-However, an informal poll of BioE graduate students showed that they paid around $2000-$5000 in total taxes (both California and Federal income taxes) for the 2015 tax year.
+However, an informal poll of BioE graduate students showed that they paid around $4000-$6000 in total taxes (both California and Federal income taxes) for the 2016 tax year.

 |Institution||Cost (1098T)||Scholarships (1098T)||Taxable Income (Scholarships – Cost)|